Leaders In Renewable Energy

 And then jump to the main results of the report (or jump to the full report):

-See also Renewable Energy Companies To Invest In
+See also What Does Non Renewable Energy Mean

 Renewable energy markets, industries and policy frameworks have developed rapidly in recent years.
 The Global State of Renewable Energy report provides a comprehensive and up-to-date overview of the renewable energy market, industry, investment and policy developments worldwide.
 It draws on the most recent available data provided by a network of over 500 contributors and researchers from around the world, all coordinated by a diverse team of authors.
 The report covers recent events, current situation and key trends; By design, it does not provide analysis or predictions.